 This is a follow-up post to How I Treated My Shopping Compulsion.

 Complete recovery — both emotionally and financially — from my compulsive shopping disorder took many years.
-Recognizing the problem was the first of many steps on the road to recovery, but one I didn’t anticipate was relapse.
+Recognizing the problem was the first of many steps on the road to recovery, but one step I didn’t anticipate was relapse.
 Every time I relapsed and made a compulsive purchase, I felt like I failed.
 I was afraid I wasn’t getting any better and that I never would.

 Recently, one of my favorite yoga and Dharma teachers told me an analogy about metta and mindfulness practices that reminded me of my recovery process and would have helped me to hear when I was in the thick of it.